FOR MOVEMENT AND MASSAGE

 Eastern Modalities

-Inspired by ancient Eastern healing practices from Thailand and India this influence combines assisted stretching with firm pressure and long flowing sweeps to help relieve tension, improve flexibility, promote circulation an soothe the nervous system.
+Inspired by ancient Eastern healing practices from Thailand and India this influence combines assisted stretching with firm pressure and long flowing sweeps to help relieve tension, improve flexibility, promote circulation and soothe the nervous system.